NATIONAL AMPERSAND DAY

 Tracy Austin defeats Chris Evert for the U.S. Open Women’s Tennis championship.
 With the win, the 16-year-old became the youngest woman to ever win the tournament.

 Venus Williams defends her title at the U.S. Open Women’s Tennis Championship.
 She defeated her sister, Serena Williams.

 A pizza party with 1046 guests breaks a world record.
 Where would the world’s largest pizza place take place?
 Where else but in Roma, Italy!
-The party was hosted by Instituto Romano della Pizza and Marco Di Pietro
+The Instituto Romano della Pizza and Marco Di Pietro hosted the party.

 Sid Caesar – 1922

 The award-winning comedic actor and musician brought numerous laughs to film and stage.
-He’s known for his roles in Grease, It’s a Mad, Mad, Mad, Mad World, and History of the World Part I.
+He is also known for his roles in Grease, It’s a Mad, Mad, Mad, Mad World, and History of the World Part I.

 Mary Pepper Carey – 1925

-The utility player in the All-American Girls Professional Baseball League played nine years.
-She was named manager of the Redwings in 1950.
+The utility player in the All-American Girls Professional Baseball League played for nine years.
+In 1950, the Redwings named her manager.